nathankot/mjolnir.tiling/README.md

 ## Layouts

-Currently there are only 2 different layouts, but it's easy to add new ones (PR's welcome!)
+Currently there are only 3 different layouts, but it's easy to add new ones (PR's welcome!)

 * fullscreen
 * main-vertical
+* main-horizontal

 ## Todo